XDelta/ResoniteDirectEditGlobal/README.md

 # ResoniteDirectEditGlobal
 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows global string tags to be edited directly by typing in the field.
-This implements the feature requested in https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/303
+This implements the feature requested in https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/303, this feature has been implemented as of 2023.11.13.1343 and the mod is no longer needed.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).